KVM vs. OpenVZ: Which Virtualization Technology to Choose?

 What is KVM Virtualization?

-Kernel-based Virtual Machine (KVM) is an open source software which allows you to turn a linux server into a hypervisor.
-This enables the server to be split into multiple VIrtual Machines (VMs), which each have their own isolated Operating System environment and dedicated resources.
-Every VM is treated as a regular Linux process, scheduled by the Linux scheduler, with dedicated virtual hardware like a network card, graphics adapter, CPU(s), memory, and disks.
+Kernel-based Virtual Machine is an open-source software that turns a Linux server into a hypervisor.
+This enables the same server to be split into multiple Virtual Machines (VMs), each with its own isolated operating system environment and dedicated resources.
+KVM achieves this by leveraging the Linux kernel to provide hardware virtualization capabilities.

 KVM Key Features

-QMP – Qemu Monitor Protocol
+QMP – QEMU Monitor Protocol

 KSM – Kernel Samepage Merging